jselgrath/dsc_fishery_associations/README.md

 # dsc_fishery_associations
-Code to evaluate associations between deep sea corals and California's commercial fisheries
+Code to evaluate associations between California's commercial fisheries and cold-water corals and other structure forming invertebrates.